TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

   tags: ['autodocs'],
   argTypes: {
   },
-  // Use `fn` to spy on the onClick arg, which will appear in the actions panel once invoked
+  // Use `fn` to spy on the onScroll arg, which will appear in the actions panel once invoked
   args: { onScroll: fn() },
 } satisfies Meta<typeof VirtualList>;